 - Perform routine inspections

 It is prudent to seasonally inspect your property to detect any outstanding maintenance issues personally.
 Routine inspections are vital because they can significantly impact your property’s longevity and maintain your property’s value, especially if you notice and address problems early.
 Multiple landlords say you should check for things like; rotting wood, choked gutters, broken windows, and water leaks during an inspection.
 The external assessment is also vital even though many tenants consider interior maintenance, the only form of care relevant to their tenancy.
 As such, it is easier to miss glaring external faults.
+It is also prudent to know obvious signs that show when you need your roof repaired, and other structural problems, as these are the things that can make or break the condition of a house.
 Therefore, prioritize routine inspections to save money, maintain your home, and improve its overall curb appeal.

 - Make a preventive maintenance schedule

 Many residential property landlords and real estate investors agree that having a personal preventive maintenance schedule is crucial for all property owners.
 Experts also say you will need roughly five times your monthly rent for yearly repairs, so draft a plan around this knowledge to guide you in performing preventive maintenance to address small issues before they become more challenging to handle.
 Inform tenants about their duty to notify you when maintenance issues arise for early detection.
 Addressing the problems early allows you to tackle them with ease and at a low cost to save you money and time in the future.

 - Keep all receipts and documents in one file